Sol Invictus: Christianity

-A widely-held theory is that the early Church chose December 25 as Jesus Christ's birthday (Dies Natalis Christi) to appropriate the festival of Sol Invictus's birthday (Dies Natalis Solis Invicti), held on the same date.
+A widely-held hypothesis is that the early Church chose December 25 as Jesus Christ's birthday (Dies Natalis Christi) to appropriate the festival of Sol Invictus's birthday (Dies Natalis Solis Invicti), held on the same date.
 The Calendar of Filocalus (c.336 AD) is the earliest record of both the Natalis Invicti and Christ's birthday being marked on December 25.
 Steven Hijmans argues that the earliest certain evidence for a festival of Sol Invictus on December 25 is from Julian, thirty years later; he suggests that the pagan feast might have been a reaction to the Christian one rather than vice versa.

 The early Church linked Jesus Christ to the Sun and referred to him as the 'true Sun' (Sol verus), or the 'Sun of Righteousness' (Sol Justitiae) prophesied by Malachi.
 The Christian treatise De solstitiis et aequinoctiis, from the late fourth century AD, associates Jesus' birth with the "birthday of the sun" and Sol Invictus:

 Our Lord, too, is born in the month of December ... the eighth before the calends of January [25 December] ...
 But they [the pagans] call it the 'birthday of the invincible one' (Invictus).
 But who then is as invincible as our Lord who defeated the death he suffered?
 Or if they say that this is the birthday of the sun, well He Himself is the Sun of Justice.

 In a late fourth century Christmas sermon, Augustine of Hippo said:

 Let us ... keep this day with due solemnity; not, like those who are without faith, on account of the Sun, but because of Him who made the Sun. ...
 He, incarnate, stands above that Sun which is worshipped as a god.

-The theory is mentioned in an annotation of uncertain date added to a manuscript by 12th-century Syrian bishop Jacob Bar-Salibi.
+The hypothesis is mentioned in an annotation of uncertain date added to a manuscript by 12th-century Syrian bishop Jacob Bar-Salibi.
 The scribe wrote:

 It was a custom of the Pagans to celebrate on the same 25 December the birthday of the Sun, at which they kindled lights in token of festivity.
 In these solemnities and revelries, the Christians also took part.
 Accordingly, when the doctors of the Church perceived that the Christians had a leaning to this festival, they took counsel and resolved that the true Nativity should be solemnised on that day.

-Another theory is that Christmas was calculated as nine months after a date chosen as Christ's conception (the Annunciation): March 25, the Roman date of the spring equinox.
-This theory was first proposed by French priest and historian Louis Duchesne in 1889.
+Another hypothesis is that Christmas was calculated as nine months after a date chosen as Christ's conception (the Annunciation): March 25, the Roman date of the spring equinox.
+This hypothesis was first proposed by French priest and historian Louis Duchesne in 1889.

 Imagery of Sol may have been appropriated by Christians.
 A mosaic dated to around 300 AD in the Tomb of the Julii, an apparently Christian tomb in the Vatican Necropolis, is generally thought to depict Jesus as Sol, Helios, or Apollo.
 Steven Hijmans suggests that it is simply a representation of Sol, or a figure representing the Sun.